 In one such Pennsylvania work injury lawsuit filed in federal court, Ross secured a $4 million recovery on behalf of a machinist who was pulled into a grinding machine at a factory.

 Other notable victories by Ross Feller Casey work injury attorneys include:

-Workers injured on the job across the U.S. are often told that the only compensation they can receive under government rules comes from their employer’s workers compensation insurance.
+Workers injured on the job across the U.S. are often told that the only compensation they can receive under government rules comes from their employer’s workers' compensation insurance.

 In many cases, this is true.
 But there are often exceptions, and the experienced construction and workplace injury lawyers at Ross Feller Casey have built an impressive record of success in finding them.

 If you or a loved one has suffered a workplace injury, one of our attorneys can assist you in determining if you have a job injury lawsuit.
-Even if the injury occurred some time ago, you may still be able to investigate a potential work injury claim.
+Even if the injury occurred some time ago, you might still be able to investigate a potential work injury claim.
 But your time may be running out.